njordulv/stopwatch/README.md

 - **Best and Worst Times Indication**: The lap entries visually indicate the best and worst lap times:
   - **Best Time**: Displayed in **green** to highlight the fastest lap.
   - **Worst Time**: Displayed in **red** to indicate the slowest lap.
+- **First-Class Lap Timing**: Each lap time is precisely recorded at the moment of pressing the lap button, ensuring accurate individual timings.
+- **Dynamic Lap List**: The lap list updates dynamically and is optimized for performance even with a large number of laps.

 ## Technologies Used